 Before Bedtime Consumption

 If you want to get the most out of cannabis effect before sleep timing is essential.
-Optimal time is 1h before bedtime as cannabis will do its work for 3 to 4 hours helping you fall asleep.
+The optimal time is 1h before bedtime as cannabis will do its work for 3 to 4 hours helping you fall asleep.
 It is always best if it doesn’t kick in right away because it can prevent sleep causing excitability.

 Experts do not recommend consuming edibles before sleep due to digestion (form our gut to the liver) process which can last from eight to twelve hours.